divyamarora92/NextBlog/README.md

    - Uses SSR to fetch a new quote from `https://api.quotable.io/random` on every request

 6. **API Routes**
-   - Located in `pages/api/posts/`, they interact with `lowdb` and support full CRUD
+   - Located in /api/posts/`, they interact with db and support full CRUD

 ---